Guidance on Okhotsk Sea Ice Museum

 Groups Fee: Groups discount is applied to a group of 10 or more people.

-Young and Senior Persons: Young persons (Junior high school students or younger than them) and elderly persons (65 or more age) are free of charge.
+Young Persons: Young persons (Junior high school students or younger than them) are free of charge.

 [Name of facility] Okhotsk Sea Ice Museum of Hokkaido, nickname: GIZA